IngridAtMicrosoft/DocsContent/singlesource/v2/media-streams-assets.md

 ---
-title: Media Streams using Media Services Assets
+title: Integration with Media Services assets
 description: This is a repository for a single source prototype.
 author: jonpayne
 ms.topic: article